Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 "The world is before you, and you need not take it or leave it as it was when you came in." - James Baldwin

 Working relationally, weekly therapy creates a deeper rapport as well as creates a lesser need to discuss the more minor details of your weeks so we can get into the good stuff.
-In my experience, especially when first beginning to work with each other, weekly therapy is far more efficient and meaningful.
+In my experience, especially when first beginning to work with each other, weekly therapy is far more efficient and impactful.

 How do I find the right therapist for me?